KeelanHoGent/angular_klim_4/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.9.

+## Committing

+This repo uses commitizen to format commits.
+To use this plugin first add your files you want to commit with `git add`, then use `npm run commit` to start commitizen.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.